-- A. The family's annual income must not exceed the Very Low income limits, based on family size.
-Income eligibility must be determined prior to approving applicants for tenancy. - B. Social Security number requirements: - (1) In order to determine eligibility and offer a unit, HUD requires every household member, including live-in aides, foster children and fostered adults (unless the household is an Exception as noted in [2] below) to have a Social Security Number (SSN). - In addition, the applicant family must provide (for management to copy) a valid Social Security card issued by the Social Security Administration for each household member. - If the household member cannot produce his/her valid Social Security card, at least one of the following alternative documents must be provided as documentation: - An original document issued by a federal or state government agency which shows the person's name and SSN along with other identifying information (i.e. SSA benefit award letter) - Driver's license that shows the Social Security Number - Earnings statement on payroll stubs - Bank statement or Form 1099 - Retirement benefit letter - Life insurance policy or court records - Other evidence that HUD designates as acceptable

-- Documents that are not originals, or that have been altered, are mutilated or are illegible, or that appear to be forged, will be rejected.
+- B. The family's annual income must not exceed the Low Income limits for Sunset Meadows I and, the Very Low Income limits for Sunset Meadows II, based on family size.
+Income eligibility must be determined prior to approving applicants for tenancy. - C. Social Security number requirements: - (1) In order to determine eligibility and offer a unit, HUD requires every household member, including live-in aides, foster children and fostered adults (unless the household is an Exception as noted in [2] below) to have a Social Security Number (SSN). - In addition, the applicant family must provide (for management to copy) a valid Social Security card issued by the Social Security Administration for each household member.
+If the household member cannot produce his/her valid Social Security card, at least one of the following alternative documents must be provided as documentation: - An original document issued by a federal or state government agency which shows the person's name and SSN along with other identifying information (i.e., SSA benefit award letter) - Driver's license that shows the Social Security Number - Identification card issued by a medical insurance provider, or by an employee or trade union that shows the Social Security Number - Earnings statement on payroll stubs that shows the Social Security Number - Bank statement or Form 1099 that shows the Social Security Number - Retirement benefit letter that shows the Social Security Number - Life insurance policy that shows the Social Security Number - Court records that show the Social Security Number, or - Other evidence that HUD designates as acceptable - Documents that are not originals, or that have been altered, are mutilated or are illegible, or that appear to be forged, will be rejected.
 In this case, management will explain the reason why the document is not acceptable, and will request the submission of acceptable documentation within a reasonable time frame, prior to a unit being offered. - After making a copy of the Social Security card the original will be returned to the applicant.
 After the electronic transmission of the Move-In certification, the SSN will be verified via the EIV computer matching program with the Social Security Administration, and a copy of that verification will be retained in the tenant file.